mrsbarker/portfolio/README.md

-# Welcome, it's Brittany B :wave:
+# Welcome :wave: it's Brittany B..

 ### And this is my portfolio!
 Repository includes projects showcasing my data analytics and engineering skills as well as coding ability.